uselagoon/lagoon-cli/docs/commands/lagoon_add_project-slack.md

 ## lagoon add project-slack

-Add a slack notification to a project
+Add a Slack notification to a project

 ### Synopsis

-Add a slack notification to a project
+Add a Slack notification to a project
-This command is used to add an existing slack notification in lagoon to a project.
+This command is used to add an existing Slack notification in Lagoon to a project.

 ```
 lagoon add project-slack [flags]